Ohubabs/Mattermost-Team-EKS/README.md

 15 – Deploy Observability Software Prometheus and Grafana for real time monitoring of cluster resources i.e. pods, nodes, nginx ingress controller, etc…

+16 - Deploy the Nginx Ingresses for Mattermost, Prometheus & Grafana to expose those apps to the internet.

+17 - Confirm launch of encrypted mattermost website, setup login details and create an organization name

+18 - Confirm launch of prometheus website and monitoring of cluster resources.

+19 - Confirm launch of grafana website, sync it with Prometheus as a datasource and enter a query to visualize prometheus monitoring data of the Mattermost Cluster and its resources.

+20 - Clean up resources.